 - You will gain a stronger position in your future job search with volunteer experience on your resumé;

-- You can specialize within a specific field of your interest on a level that your study might not be able to offer - this is also important for future jobs as the demand for generalists is decreasing.
+- You can specialise within a specific field of your interest on a level that your study might not be able to offer - this is also important for future jobs as the demand for generalists is decreasing.

 Being a volunteer gives you the freedom to make more demands of the work place because you work for free e.g. in terms of responsibilities, hours and work load.
 However, you must also be okay with sometimes conducting simple tasks such as taking notes and making coffee.

-Many organizations use volunteers as the driving force to accomplish their tasks.
+Many organisations use volunteers as the driving force to accomplish their tasks.
 This means that you can start out as an assistant and work your way up to being a project manager if you show dedication and hard work.
 Even though you will work for free, it is time well-spend as it will significantly boost your resumé.

-Search sites relevant for volunteer jobs in Copenhagen
+Websites relevant for volunteer jobs in Copenhagen

 - Save the Children Youth (in Danish, but they accept English-speaking volunteers)